vincenttvo/vincenttvo.github.io/index.md

 # *Portfolio*

-Welcome to my Github Portfolio! :relaxed:
+Welcome to my Github Portfolio! 🫡

 Here you will find clickable links to some examples of work I have done in the respective categorized areas.

 I learned a lot or something new through having to work on these either for a project, initiative, or personal to allow efficiency for my day-to-day.
-I am also proud of these and would like to share! :punch:
+I am also proud of these and would like to share! 👊

 <br>